Table of Contents

 To illustrate integration testing, let's consider a scenario where we have a microservice that interacts with a database.
 We can use a tool like Docker to spin up a temporary database for testing purposes.
 Here's an example using Python and the pytest framework:

-# Set up a temporary database for testing
+that sets up a temporary database for testing.

 Integration tests help verify that microservices can communicate and work together effectively.